rinkuwankhede/pizza-sales-dashboard/README.md

     * Seasonal Swings: Summer is massive—June and May are peak months, outperforming our February slump by 57%.
     * Classic pizzas are the top seller (27%), but Supreme, Veggie, and Chicken are right behind them.
 This even split is great news—it means we aren’t overly reliant on just one item.
     * Size Matters-- Customers overwhelmingly prefer Large (46%) and Medium (30%) sizes.
 Extra-Large is dead weight at just 1.8% of sales, making it a prime candidate to pull from the menu.
-    * Thai Chicken and Barbeque bring in the most cash (₹43K each), while Classic Deluxe is the volume king (2,500 units sold).
+    * Thai Chicken and Barbeque bring in the most cash (₹43K each), while Classic Deluxe is the king (2,500 units sold).
     * The Underperformers: Our bottom five pizzas combined generate less than 9% of our total revenue (₹72K).
 They are taking up inventory space and need a recipe rethink or a permanent cut.

 7. Recommadations-